Personal income is part of the “Income and Outlays Report” put out by the Bureau of Economic Analysis

 Personal income is the income a person receives from all sources.
 This includes wages and salaries, government transfer payments, other labor income, proprietor’s income, and rental income.
 Increases in personal income drive consumption, which accounts for roughly 70% of the U.S. economy.
 Personal incomes dropped precipitously during the Great Recession, and it took over two years for incomes to return to their previous highs.

-Personal income increased $45.4 billion, or 0.3%, to reach $14.1 trillion in June 2013.
-Disposable personal income (DPI) increased $33.6 billion, or 0.3%, from May.
-If you look at the chart, you’ll see a lot of volatility around the end of last year.
-The large jump in incomes in late 2012 and the subsequent drop in January are due to the acceleration of bonuses and personal dividends to 2012 in anticipation of increased taxes in 2013.
-It seems like tax noise is behind us.
+Personal income increased $47.3 billion, or 0.3%, to reach $14.9 trillion in August 2014.
+Disposable personal income (or DPI) increased $35.2 billion, or 0.3%, from July.
+In case you were wondering about the big spikes in the chart above, those were due to the acceleration of bonuses and personal dividends to 2012 in anticipation of increased taxes in 2013.